-Following business approval and initial approval by the Academic Planning Committee, validation is completed via the Faculty Module Approval process described in the Faculty Academic Quality Statement42, supported by the following documentation:
+Following business approval and initial approval by APC, validation is completed via the Faculty Module Approval process described in Faculty Academic Quality Statements, supported by the following documentation:

-- Partner's course materials (in their original format) describing the course aims, learning objectives, indicative content and teaching strategy. - Partner Overview Document, with relevant sections completed. - Draft Delivery Plan. - A Credit Rating Coversheet43 completed jointly by the host department and partner, detailing: - The FHEQ level and credit volume to be assigned; - o Intended Learning Outcomes and assessment strategy (mapped by ILOs). - O Supporting external examiner comments (level 5 and above).
+- Partner's course materials (in their original format) describing the course aims, learning objectives, indicative content and teaching strategy. - Partner Overview Document, with relevant sections completed. - Draft Delivery Plan. - A Credit Rating Coversheet completed jointly by the host department and partner, detailing: - The FHEQ level and credit volume to be assigned - Intended Learning Outcomes and assessment strategy (mapped by ILOs) - Supporting external examiner comments (level 5 and above)

 The Module Approval process should give particular attention to the partner's preparedness to conduct assessment at HE level and the support to be provided by the host Edge Hill department over and above the standard provision of internal moderation.
 Final approval of Category D provision is via a recommendation (report or minutes) to Faculty Board or the appropriate delegated Faculty Committee.
-Processes for re-approval are as described in the Faculty Academic Quality Statement.